 The aim of this stage is to think about how you can manage the risks of harm from work-related violence.
-That can mean avoiding a particular hazard altogether, reducing the likelihood of harm, or finding ways to make any harm that does occur less serious.
+That can mean avoiding a particular hazard altogether, reducing the likelihood of harm that does occur less serious.
 You need to make sure that you have reduced risks 'so far as is reasonably practicable'.